ta4j/ta4j-wiki/Getting-started.md

 - `MaxConsecutiveLossCriterion`
 - `BaseTradingStatement`

+If you want to compare many parameter combinations instead of one strategy, move next to `BacktestExecutor` and `SimpleMovingAverageRangeBacktest`, which show the current weighted shortlist flow with `WeightedCriterion.of(...)` and `getTopStrategiesWeighted(...)`.

 ### 5. Live-style loop with confirmed fills

 When your orders are filled asynchronously, do not mutate the record at signal time.
 Emit the order intent first, then update the record from the confirmed fill: